isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 “He comes here every season,” Seng Huat says,“ and stays for a long time each time he visits.”
 He adds, “I think you should speak to him.”

-“It has been over 60 years since I first started work here.”
-91-year-old Mustari Dimu, a former resident of Lazarus Island, says in Malay.
-And every year since then, Mustari has returned to Kusu for a full month - maintaining his long family tradition and deep friendship with Seet Hock Seng, Seng Huat’s late father, the temple's former caretaker.
+“It has been over 60 years since I first started work here,” 91-year-old Mustari Dimu, a former resident of Lazarus Island, says in Malay.
+And every year since then, Mustari has returned to Kusu for a full month – maintaining his long family tradition and deep friendship with Seet Hock Seng, Seng Huat’s late father, the temple's former caretaker.

 Such stories are not uncommon in “Island Nation”, a documentary project that recounts the stories of Singaporeans who once lived on the southern islands of Singapore, especially Sisters' Island, Sentosa and Kusu Island,